Six Resolutions for a Clean Start to the New Decade

 Emerging from addiction it’s easy to fall into the trap of thinking you have nothing to offer.
 In reality you certainly do.
 At the very least, your experience of addiction can be an asset that can help others.
 Make use of it.
 Get a service position at a recovery meeting.
 Sponsor someone.
 Giving back works wonders for your self-esteem and it embeds you more deeply into the recovery community.
 You could even train as a SMART Recovery facilitator and start up a meeting.

-If you enjoyed this post, please consider sharing it online.
+If you found this post useful, you can help us by sharing it online.